igm503/heedless-backbones/README.md

 - Host the Website
 - Add Semantic Segmentation as a downstream task
 - Add More Backbones
+- Comparison of Heads
+- Comparison of Pretraining Datasets
+- Better Handling of Queries with no Results

 ## Completed
 - Dynamic Plotting